KjellKod/g3log/PULL_REQUEST_TEMPLATE.md

 # Formatting
 - [ ] I am following the formatting style of the existing codebase.

-_a clang-format configuration file is available in the root of g3log_
+_a clang-format configuration file is available in the root of g3log._
+- _Use VSCode with clang-formatter or commandline:_
+`clang-format -i path_to_file`
+- _or recursive throughout the whole repo:_ `find . -iname "*.hpp" -o -iname "*.cpp" | xargs clang-format -i`

 # Testing